tetard/oo/README.md

 -
 =

-### Ö FaceTracking, FaceSubstitution Swiss Army Knife
+### oo FaceTracking, FaceSubstitution Swiss Army Knife

-Ö is a FaceTracking & FaceSubstitution tools used by Freeka Tet for his own performances
+oo is a FaceTracking & FaceSubstitution tools used by Freeka Tet for his own performances

 Code by [Camille Troillard](http://www.osculator.net/) & [Freeka Tet](www.o--o.co)

-All ofxFaceTracker and Ö code are available under the MIT license, while FaceTracker is provided free for non-commercial use.
+All ofxFaceTracker and oo code are available under the MIT license, while FaceTracker is provided free for non-commercial use.
 For commercial use, please contact the author of FaceTracker, Jason Saragih.

 ### Credits: